Gamecube/N64 to USB adapters manual [Work in progress]

 This page explains how to use the following adapters that are based

-Adapters based on this project are also available in my
+Adapters based on this project were available in my

 online shop.